Catch-up-TV-and-More/catchuptvandmore-test/README.md

   * By default the auto exploration starts from the root menu but you can specify one or more entry points of the addon to start the auto exploration (e.g. 1, 1-2-1, 1-3-4-1)

 * **--max-items-per-menu INT**:
   * During the exploration, for each new menu explored, only add *max-items-per-menu* items to the paths to explore stack.
+If not set, add all the items of the menu

 * **--wait-time INT**:
     * Time to wait between each explored menu.
 To simulate an "human" usage...